 Meadow Sweet Grove © V. Buchanan 2018 / edited 2019

-This recipe is a very comfy and tasty version of Manhattan Clam Chowder.
+This recipe (with slight alterations) is from one of Meadow Sweet Grove's vintage cookbooks and is a very comfy and tasty version of Manhattan Clam Chowder.
 Pair with crusty buns and sharp cheese for a perfect rainy night supper!

 Manhattan Clam Chowder